It was a few months after my husband died, and my sister and I weren’t getting along, so I decided to go for a walk in the Wild.

 “There is Life and Death,” I said.
 “What is ‘believe’?
 We know or we don’t know.
 I don’t know the whole world, only a part of it.
 I don’t know how to answer.”

-“So the old philosopher may have been among the last to imagine the whole universe to be alive, or enlivening,” the creature went on – to itself again, I guessed.
+“So the old philosopher must have been among the last to imagine the whole universe to be alive, or enlivening,” the creature went on – to itself again, I guessed.
 “But it could never be proven with logic, experiment, mathematics.
 And so, the others won out, who said it was almost all dead, and life was an oddity.
 If they who were alive couldn’t prove this, how can I who am not?”

 “I mean what I’ve said: I was made, not born.
 They said I would be the first of many, but I’m the last and only.
 And thanks to them, I can’t die.”